 Policy CP8 states that "Development outside of settlement boundaries will be permitted in a limited number of circumstances and are subject to a number of criteria including "be appropriate in terms of scale, siting and design: and protect, conserve or enhance the landscape and town scape character whilst maintaining green wedges and open breaks between settlements. and provide for any necessary mitigation measures".
-The removal of the Condition no. 5 relating to holiday occupancy on four of the units would not significantly change the appearance of the buildings and is considered to comply with policy CP8 of the Taunton Deane Core Strategy.
+The removal of the holiday occupancy condition on of the 2 holiday lets would not change the appearance of the buildings and the proposal is considered to comply with policy CP8 of the Taunton Deane Core Strategy.

 Policy SP4 states that "Growth in the rest of the borough will be limited, respecting and reflecting the rural character and sustainability considerations".
 The policy goes on to state that "it is vital that any development respects the integrity of the countryside".
-The proposed removal of Condition no. 5 to allow for residential occupancy would be in conflict with Policy SP4 in that it is outside settlement limits which would not respect the rural character or sustainability considerations and would be detrimental to the visual amenity of the area.
+The proposed removal of the condition to allow for residential occupancy would be in conflict with Policy SP4 in that it is outside settlement limits which would not respect the rural character or sustainability considerations. and would be detrimental to the visual amenity of the area.